Luyaochen1/glabapp_deploy/README.md

 predict_worker.py  defines the core function process_images(session_id,email)  to:
 - decide working folder as base_folder + session_id
 - for each file in the working folder, run the prediction program
-- send the email after job done
+- send the email after the job done

-process_images(session_id,email) has a funciton decorator @client.task.
+process_images(session_id,email) has a function decorator @client.task.
 When starting the celery service, "-A predict_worker.client" parameter refers to the   @client.task function of predict_worker.py to process the job queue.

 #### /cta-core-detection-cpu/predict_celery.py

-predict_celery.py is a abstract function run the celery monitor service.
-It has the same function definatin, but actually it do nothing.
-Have this abstract functin is to avoid the system really do stomging when laoding the monitor program.
+predict_celery.py is an abstract function that runs the celery monitor service.
+It has the same function definition, but actually, it does nothing.
+Having this abstract function is to avoid the system do something when loading the monitor program.

 #### /cta-core-detection-cpu/predict_config.py

-This is the configuration file we discussed above to hold the radis server IP address, port and the security key.
+This is the configuration file we discussed above to hold the radis server IP address, port, and security key.

 ### Flask server

 #### /glabapp_deploy/flask/cta/main.py
-This is the flask program to provide the GUI and API service. it use the below code to insert a job to redis job queue.
+This is the flask program to provide the GUI and API service. it uses the below code to insert a job into redis job queue.
 ```
 from predict_worker import process_images

 r = process_images.delay(session_id,email_address)
 ```

+#### /glabapp_deploy/flask/predict_worker.py

+predict_worker.py is an abstract function.
+Having this abstract function here is to simplify the coding: the flask program just need to know the interface to the job processor, not the function itself.

+#### /glabapp_deploy/flask/predict_config.py

+This is the configuration file we discussed above to hold the radis server IP address, port, and security key: it shall be the same as the one on the celery server.